Nutritional therapists provide personalised nutrition, dietary and lifestyle recommendations to help enhance an individual's health and wellbeing

 To register with the CNHC as a nutritional therapist, you must complete a programme of training that meets the Nutritional Therapy National Occupational Standards and the CNHC Nutritional Therapy Core Curriculum.
 Courses are accredited by the Nutritional Therapy Education Commission (NTEC).

 Training is available at degree, postgraduate diploma and Masters level.
 Course content varies, with some placing a different emphasis on dietary, naturopathic or biochemical aspects.
-Download a list of accredited courses.
+Search postgraduate courses in nutrition.

 If you have completed an accredited course at degree level or higher, you can apply for membership of the British Association for Applied Nutrition & Nutritional Therapy (BANT).
 All practising members must be registered with the CNHC.